CCKennedy/minode-um/RGB.md

 > **connName** is the analog connector's name.this module can be pluged into both analog connector and digital connector.

-> **color** is set of color.That is red,green,blue,yellow,pink,cyan and white.you can choose a color to light you RGB.
+> **color** is set of colors.That is red,green,blue,yellow,pink,cyan and white.you can choose one color from the given color to light up you RGB module.

 #### 2.Set a specific RGB color by setting rgb gray value